Burning1020/device-opcua-go-siemens/README.md

 * OPCUA Server: https://www.prosysopc.com/products/opc-ua-simulation-server

 ## Buy me a cup of coffee
-If you like this project, please star it to make encouragements.
+If you like this repository, star it and encourage me.